fup-pritam/vityarthi-python-project/README.md

 ## Features
 - Load & save student data automatically using JSON
 - Add new students with auto-generated IDs
-- Update any student field
+- Update any student field when needed
 - Delete student records
 - View all students in a clean table
-- Save & exit / Exit without saving
+- Save & Exit without saving

+## Menu Options
+- List all
+- Add student
+- Update student
+- Delete student
+- Save and exit
+- Exit without saving

+## Requirements
+- Python 3.x
+- pandas

 ## How It Works
 Student data is stored in a JSON file and loaded into a Pandas DataFrame with columns:
 `id, name, age, grade, email, address`

 If the JSON file doesn’t exist or is invalid, the program initializes an empty dataset with the required headers.